How Do I Hear God’s Voice Clearly?

 When Ruth felt lost, she asked advice from someone she trusted with her life.
 People who love us can be amazing sources of insight, support, and encouragement.

 Sometimes it will be obvious whose advice you should seek, but this isn’t always the case.
-And if you ask too many people, or the wrong people, you may end up more confused than ever about how do you hear God’s voice!
+And if you ask too many people or the wrong people, you may end up more confused than ever about how to hear God’s voice!

 If you’re not sure who to turn to, take a moment to consider the godly people in your life.
 The following questions can help you decide who you should ask: